 The Standing Orders of Council and of the Advisory Committees of Council also provide that each member should declare any conflict of interest with regard to a particular agenda item at the beginning of a meeting.
-The member must then absent themselves from the meeting or that part of the meeting during which the matter is being discussed.
-In the event of a member not appreciating at the beginning of a discussion that an interest exists; the member shall declare such an interest as soon as they become aware of it.
+The member must then absent himself or herself from the meeting or that part of the meeting during which the matter is being discussed.
+In the event of a member not appreciating at the beginning of a discussion that an interest exists, the member shall declare such an interest as soon as he or she becomes aware of it.
 In any case of doubt, the member should openly declare the possibility of interest.

-If a Council or Committee member, the Registrar or employees of the PSI believe that another member present has a direct or indirect interest in an item for discussion and that interest has not been declared, they should inform the chairperson.
-If a member of the Council or Committee is asked to leave for the duration of the relevant item when it is being discussed at the meeting, then they will not be counted for the purpose of determining a quorum for the duration of that section of the meeting.
-The disclosure should also be recorded in the Minutes.
+If a Council or Advisory Committee member, the Registrar or employees of the PSI believe that another member present has a direct or indirect interest in an item for discussion and that interest has not been declared, he or she should inform the chairperson.
+If a member of the Council or Advisory Committee is asked to leave for the duration of the relevant item when it is being discussed at the meeting, then they will not be counted for the purpose of determining a quorum for the duration of that section of the meeting.
+The disclosure should be recorded in the minutes.

-If the Chairperson discloses an interest, then the Deputy/Acting Chairperson should chair the meeting or in their absence, the meeting shall choose another member to chair it for the purposes of the determination.
+If the Chairperson discloses an interest, then the Deputy Chairperson should chair the meeting or in his or her absence, the meeting shall choose another member to chair it for the purposes of the determination.
 Council and Committee members should, in cases where they receive documents relating to their interests or of those connected them, return the documents to the Registrar at the earliest opportunity.